Paul H. Young: Ring of Fire

 Young developed a ringed gas jet to heat temper the bamboo for his rods.
 This "ring of fire" gave his rods a greater power to weight ratio and the rich, flamed appearance that was signature to his designs.
-Blessed to be surrounded by many of the world's best engineers and machinists, Paul acquired and adapted for use on bamboo, the horizontal Milling Machine used to perfect his taper designs, through his friend and then Chrysler Corporation President, K. T. Keller.
-Following his service in WWII as a Marine, Jack Young continued his father's knack of adapting machinery for bamboo rod making use, by incorporating a military surplus 16 cylinder hydraulic pump, designed to operate the belly or "ball" turret, for the twin 50 Caliber guns of a B-29 Super Fortress, to construct their bamboo laminating binder.
-The Young's also purchased a large quantity of surplus B-29 electrical "conduit", for use in making their rock solid rod tubes, for many years.
-The Young's were greatly assisted in fabricating their devices, by family friend and highly skilled local machinist, August Pernack, who helped develop these machines, and also the "step down" or "Welsh" style ferrule-making operation, prior to adopting use of the famed Super Z ferrules, and optional aluminum "Featherweight" ferrules, offered for lighter duty rods.
+Due to his proximity to Detroit USA, Paul Young was surrounded by some of the world's best engineers and machinists.
+As a result, Paul acquired and adapted a horizontal Milling Machine he used to perfect his taper designs, through his friend and then Chrysler Corporation President, K. T. Keller.
+Following his service in WWII as a Marine, Jack Young continued his father's knack of adapting machinery for bamboo rod making use.
+As an example, he incorporated a military surplus 16 cylinder hydraulic pump, designed to operate the belly or "ball" turret, for the twin 50 Caliber guns of a B-29 Super Fortress, to construct a bamboo laminating binder.
+The Paul Young and company also purchased a large quantity of surplus B-29 electrical conduit, for use in making their rod tubes.
+The company was assisted in fabricating their devices, by a family friend and highly skilled local machinist, August Pernack.
+He also helped develop the 'step down' or Welsh style ferrule-making operation.
+This was prior to adopting the Super Z ferrules, or the optional aluminum "Featherweight" ferrules, which were offered for lighter duty rods.